preritdas/allocator/README.md

 # Allocator

 _Currently, the source code for this project is private.
-It will be made available once the bot has been retired for individual use, or is turned into something more tangible than a personal trading bot.
+It will be made available once retired for public use.
 When public, the code will be available on this [GitHub repository](https://github.com/preritdas/allocator)._

 ----